 Monday 15 September 1986 was one of the most significant occasions in the long history of Notts County Football Club.

-The club had been struggling financially for a long time and it was only the financial support of then chairman Jack Dunnett that enabled Notts County to continue.
+Notts had been struggling financially for a long time and it was only the financial support of then chairman Jack Dunnett that enabled the club to continue.

 At the time of the meeting the club's debt had reached £1.8million, which would not have been dissimilar to the figure involved when the club went into administration in 2003.